kptdev/kpt/site/reference/cli/fn/eval/README.md

   If enabled, meta resources (i.e. `Kptfile` and `functionConfig`) are included in the input to the function.
 By default it is disabled.

+--kind
+  Select the resources with kind to run the function on.

 --mount:
   List of storage options to enable reading from the local filesytem.
 By default, container functions can not access the local filesystem.
 It accepts the same options as specified on the [Docker Volumes] for `docker run`.
 All volumes are mounted readonly by default.
 Specify `rw=true` to mount volumes in read-write mode.

+--name:
+  Select the resources with name to run the function on.

+--namespace:
+  Select the resources with namespace to run the function on.

 --network:
   If enabled, container functions are allowed to access network.